7 types of e-сommerce fraud and filters to fight them

 - Parameter matching.
 Matching the country of the payer’s IP address and the country of the bank card issuer.
 If the payment is made from a country other than the country where the card was issued, and the cardholder did not warn the bank about his relocation in advance, there is a possibility that the card details were stolen and used by hackers.

 - Authorisation limits.
 There are restrictions on the number and amount of payments made during the day or other periods to protect both the payer and other participants of the online payment process.

 The system can include hundreds of different filters — the more susceptible to fraudulent activities a business area is, the more filters are enabled, and the more subtle each of them is configured for a specific online store or online service.

 As you see, any antifraud system requires some fine-tuning to maintain a high level of security while not losing most of the profit.
 Here are several ways to solve this problem:

 - Individual customisation.
 Experts analyse the business, its average check, the geography of the clients, and sets up the corresponding filters;

 - A mechanism for “manual approval” of transactions.
 The employees of an online store can monitor suspicious transactions and decline them manually;

 - Providing partners with the ability to manage part of the antifraud system elements.
-This decision is made on an individual basis and depends on a number of factors.
+This decision is made on an individual basis and depends on several factors.

-In some cases, it’s better to turn off a number of filters in order to maintain a high level of payment conversion.
-It is better to make a choice in favour of conversion if:
+In some cases, it’s better to turn off some filters to maintain a high level of payment conversion.
+It is better to choose favour of conversion if:

-- the online store has a high margin and a well-organized customer relationship in terms of collecting and verifying user data, confirming and tracking orders;
+- the online store has a high margin and a well-organised customer relationship in terms of collecting and verifying user data, confirming and tracking orders;

 - low-risk goods/services, which, by virtue of their specificity, imply a low level of fraud (housing and communal services, city telephone communications, home Internet, government services).